TOP 7 MYTHS ON SPOTS AND HOW TO TREAT THEM!

-So we wanted to share some of the most common (but inaccurate!) myths about the causes of spots and blemishes, so you can filter out the good advice from the bad?
+So to dispel the BS, we wanted to share some of the most common (but inaccurate!) myths about the causes of spots and blemishes, so you can filter out the good advice from the bad and get on with something a bit more important.

 Nope - there have been no conclusive studies that prove that sugar or chocolate directly causes breakouts.
 This is a definite myth, which for a few on the team, is a huge relief.
 However, a healthy diet and exercise is always a good thing, especially if you are struggling with your mental health and confidence as a result of breakouts.